Constantinople: Markets

 Even before Constantinople was founded, the markets of Byzantion were mentioned first by Xenophon and then by Theopompus who wrote that Byzantians "spent their time at the market and the harbour".
 In Justinian's age the Mese street running across the city from east to west was a daily market.
 Procopius claimed "more than 500 prostitutes" did business along the market street.
 Ibn Batutta who traveled to the city in 1325 wrote of the bazaars "Astanbul" in which the "majority of the artisans and salespeople in them are women".

-Architecture
+Architecture and coinage

 The Byzantine Empire used Roman and Greek architectural models and styles to create its own unique type of architecture.
 The influence of Byzantine architecture and art can be seen in the copies taken from it throughout Europe.
 Particular examples include St Mark's Basilica in Venice, the basilicas of Ravenna, and many churches throughout the Slavic East.
 Also, alone in Europe until the 13th-century Italian florin, the Empire continued to produce sound gold coinage, the solidus of Diocletian becoming the bezant prized throughout the Middle Ages.
 Its city walls were much imitated (for example, see Caernarfon Castle) and its urban infrastructure was moreover a marvel throughout the Middle Ages, keeping alive the art, skill and technical expertise of the Roman Empire.
 In the Ottoman period Islamic architecture and symbolism were used.

 Great bathhouses were built in Byzantine centers such as Constantinople and Antioch.